<== you are here

 Use of a ferrite balun/choke with an FCP, with its higher component count, is considerably more work and worry than an isolation transformer.
 To prevent heat loss in the ferrite material of baluns and common mode blocking devices, the FCP's deliberate capacitive reactance must be tuned out at center frequency by a series coil protected from the weather.
 Using the coil will only mildly narrow the antenna system's operating bandwidth.
 But properly setting the coil's value requires a non-intuitive "single-ended" procedure, with the FCP and coil separated from the rest of the antenna system for tuning.
 Readjusting that coil later to reduce overall antenna SWR will UNDO the benefit.
 An SWR adjusting coil must be a separate coil and located so that the coils do not induce each other.

-A balun/choke used in lieu of isolation transformer needs a very high blocking value on 160 meters to reduce loss, especially when operating away from the FCP/coil resonant frequency.
+A balun/choke used in lieu of isolation transformer would need a very high blocking value on 160 meters to avoid loss, especially when operating away from the FCP/coil resonant frequency.
 As an example the ferrite-based Balun Designs 1116d is specifically designed for maximal low band blocking, delivering 5kΩ+ on 160.
 Click on the graph icon below "Description" toward the middle of the page for it's choking impedance graph.
 If the graphs are not visible, click on "VIEW ALL".

 But in an early 160m configuration with 900 volts common mode RF on an elevated, balanced feedline, even an excellent ferrite balun with 5kΩ blocking on 160, could dissipate a couple hundred watts out of 1500.
-A choke dissipating 200 watts in a sealed enclosure gets extremely hot very fast.
+A choke dissipating 200 watts in a sealed enclosure will get extremely hot very fast.
+Beyond the watts lost, a fire is likely.
 An isolation transformer solved that problem.
 W0UCE and K2AV didn't manage to set a 1116d on fire with that problem back then because it wasn't on the market back then. :>)

 Run-of-the-mill commercial "all band" baluns generally have poor to no optimization for 160.
 160 is usually the band with the worst blocking performance.
 Some ferrite balun/choke devices have displayed remarkably low blocking on 160.
 One nationally marketed balun marked "all band", with blocking quite useful and satisfactory on a triband yagi, measured a bare 173 ohms blocking at 1.83 MHz.